To: All Finance/Business/Travel Editors

 The Peninsula Hong Kong achieved a 2% increase in average room rates compared with the same period last year, although there was a 10pp decrease in occupancy.
 We were pleased to report average room rates for our hotels in USA and Europe increased by 3% with improved results achieved by The Peninsula Paris and The Peninsula Chicago.
 Occupancy increased by 2pp in our other hotels in Asia.

-Residential Leasing: Occupancy at The Repulse Bay Complex was robust, increasing 2pp compared with the same period last year.
-Although rents in the luxury sector in Hong Kong remain under pressure, the outlook for the rest of the year remains stable.
+Residential Leasing: Occupancy at The Repulse Bay Complex was relatively stable considering the challenging market, decreasing 3% compared with the same period last year.
+Rents in the luxury sector in Hong Kong remain under pressure although the outlook is stable for the rest of the year.

-Shopping Arcades: The shopping arcades in The Peninsula Hotels, The Peak Tower and The Repulse Bay continue to attract premium brands, although yield declined by 3% due to a softer luxury retail market in Hong Kong.
+Shopping Arcades: The shopping arcades in The Peninsula Hotels, The Peak Tower and The Repulse Bay continue to attract high quality tenants, however, the market has been negatively impacted and yield declined by one percentage point year-on-year.

 Outlook and Developments